What are common reasons for health insurance claim denials?

 What is a prior authorization?

-With prior authorization, your healthcare provider must get the insurer's approval.
+Prior authorization means your healthcare provider must obtain the insurer's approval before the procedure.
 For example, your doctor may want to perform an MRI if she spots a mass on one of your organs.
 However, your health plan may want to review your medical records before it approves the request.
 They do this to make sure an MRI is necessary for your specific case.

 How to appeal a prior authorization denial